This is the multi-page printable view of this section. Click here to print.

 Registry

-The registry (Registry) is a repository or collection of repositories used to store, access, and manage container images.
-Container registries can often support the development of container-based applications as part of development and operational processes.
-It can be directly connected to container orchestration platforms such as Docker and Kubernetes.
-The registry acts as an intermediary for sharing container images between systems, saving developers time in creating and providing cloud-native applications.
-In the case of the Samsung Cloud Platform, it is provided in conjunction with Object Storage and images are transmitted via HTTPS.
+The registry is a repository or collection of repositories used to store, access, and manage container images.
+Container registries can often support container‑based application development as part of the development and operations process.
+They can connect directly to container orchestration platforms such as Docker and Kubernetes.
+A registry acts as an intermediary that shares container images between systems, saving developers time in creating and delivering cloud‑native applications.
+In the case of Samsung Cloud Platform, it is provided in conjunction with Object Storage and transfers images over HTTPS.

-An image means a container that contains all the files and settings required for container execution.
-The image plays a role similar to a class that creates a container, and the container can be seen as a program or process that runs the image.
-For example, the Ubuntu image contains all the files necessary to run Ubuntu, and the MySQL image contains all the files, IDs, passwords, and port information necessary to run MySQL.
+An image refers to something that includes all files and configuration values required to run a container.
+An image acts like a class that creates containers, and a container can be seen as the program or process that runs the image.
+For example, an Ubuntu image contains all files needed to run Ubuntu, and a MySQL image contains all files, IDs, passwords, port information, etc., required to run MySQL.

 1 - Monitoring Metrics